 The man grew stiff.
 “We were at a movie downtown and then dinner.
 We have witnesses!”
 He exclaimed nervously.

-Briggs could tell the man’s mind was quickly reliving every bad TV crime show he had ever seen.
+It wasn’t hard to tell the man’s mind was quickly reliving every bad TV crime show he had ever seen.
 His reaction was comical, yet Gregson’s face stayed stoic as he finally turned his attention to the man.
-“These are just routine questions, Mr. Finning.
-Nothing more.”
+“These are just routine questions, Mr. Finning, nothing more.”
 He said before turning back again to the woman.
 “Were you acquainted with Mr. Ashton?”

-The gaze of the man seemed more interested in the woman’s answer then Gregson was.
+The man’s gaze seemed more interested in the woman’s answer than Gregson was.

 “What if it did?
-What if, somehow, it got into my suite?”
-The man dropped his arms to his side, finally showing real concern for his situation.
+What if, somehow, something got into my suite?”
+The man dropped his arms to his side, finally showing genuine concern for his situation.

 “Sir, we cannot divulge any information on the current case at this point.
-However, if you were inclined to give us your permission to enter your condo, we could move this along.
+However, if you were inclined to permit us to enter your condo, we could move this along.
 The sooner we have access to your unit, the sooner we can assess the situation.”

 “How long will that take?”
 Finning questioned.

 “Where the hell are we supposed to go tonight?”
-Finning’s frustration began to rise, as he realized just how powerless he was.
+Finning’s frustration began to rise as he realized how powerless he was.

 Right on cue, Gregson had played his part masterfully.
 All he had to do was wait for the man to give in to the woman’s demands.
 He could tell she was accustomed to getting her way in the end.

-“Fine, whatever you need.”
+“Fine, but I want these back.”
 The man pulled out his keys from his pocket, fumbling with them as he detached his door key before forcefully placing it in Gregson’s open palm.
 “Can we go now?”